kumahq/kuma-website/docs/docs/0.7.3/documentation/dps-and-data-model.md

 On Kubernetes the [`Dataplane`](#dataplane-entity) entity is also automatically created for you, and because transparent proxying is being used to communicate between the service and the sidecar proxy, no code changes are required in your applications.

+## Kubernetes Probes

-Kuma Control Plane also takes care of HttpGet probes.
-By default, webhook will override probe with a virtual one.
-So for the given probe:
+Kuma natively supports the `httpGet` Kubernetes probes.
+By default, Kuma overrides the specified probe with a virtual one.
+For example, if we specify the following probe:

 ```yaml
 livenessProbe:
   httpGet: